Accessibility Tools

 Home Electrification and Appliance Rebates (HEAR) Program

-Limited to households that do not exceed 150% of the area median income, the Home Electrification and Appliance Rebates Program (HEAR), previously referred to as High-Efficiency Electric Home Rebate (HEEHR) program, will provide point-of-sale rebates for electrification.
+Limited to households that do not exceed 150% of the area median income, the Home Electrification and Appliance Rebates Program (HEAR), will provide point-of-sale rebates for electrification.
 Low- and moderate-income (LMI) households may combine electrification (and air sealing and insulation) projects to a maximum rebate of $14,000 – at 50% of the cost of the qualified electrification project.
 (Those at 80% AMI will qualify for 100% of their costs to be covered.)

 • Heat pump HVAC systems: $8,000